prasa-prog/Retain-Portal/README.md

 👨‍🏫 while principle of diminishing marginal utility states that as more of a good or service is consumed, the marginal benefit of the next unit decreases.

-👨‍🏫 According to the above scenario employees of "xyz" company elaborate high rate of diminishing marginal utility,Hence they tend to be diverted.
+👨‍🏫 According to the above scenario employees of "Name Withheld" company exhibits high rate of diminishing marginal utility,Hence they tend to be diverted.

 ## Methodology